Soflomo/Soflomo-Scaffold/README.md

 You can install the scaffold by using composer.
 Load the composer.phar file and execute the following line:

     php composer.phar create-project soflomo/scaffold my-dir
+    bower install
+    compass compile

-This will install the scaffold in "my-dir".
+This will install the scaffold in "my-dir", load all dependencies from bower and runs the compilation step from compass.
 If you have a repository available for your new project, add this as remote and start coding.

 Usage
 ---